 Ingredients

-- Butternut squash: you'll need about 4 cups of chopped butternut squash for this recipe.
+- Butternut squash: You'll need about 4 cups of chopped butternut squash for this recipe, which is about equivalent to one small butternut squash.

-- Tomatoes: I used cherry tomatoes, but you can use any kind of tomato for this recipe.
-Don't have any fresh tomatoes?
-Canned work just as well, too!
+- Cherry tomatoes: I used cherry tomatoes, but you can use any kind of tomato for this recipe.
+I recommend fresh rather than canned tomatoes.

-- Chicken or vegetable broth: 3 cups of soup stock should be enough, but feel free to add more if you like a thinner soup.
+- Chicken or vegetable broth: 3 cups of broth should be enough, but feel free to add more if you like a thinner soup.
 You can use either chicken stock or vegetable stock.
-I love to use homemade chicken stock - it adds so much flavor!

 Soups are a great place to use up odds and ends in your kitchen.
 Have a few things in your fridge that would be good to use up?
 Throw them in!
 Feel free to play with it and always remember you can add more broth if your soup is looking too thick.

-- Clean out the fridge - have a few shallots that you'd like to use?
+- Clean out the fridge - Have a few shallots that you'd like to use?
 Substitute them for the onion.
 Have some zucchini, sweet potatoes, carrots, or other veggies that seem like they would work well?
 Throw them in!
-If you add more veggies, you can either reduce some of the other ingredients, or simply add more soup broth to make a larger batch.
+If you add more veggies, you can either reduce some of the other ingredients or simply add more soup broth or water to make a larger batch.

-- Sweet potatoes - not a fan of butternut squash?
+- Substitute sweet potatoes for butternut squash - Not a fan of butternut squash, or perhaps you don't have enough for the recipe?
 Use sweet potatoes instead!

-- Yellow and orange peppers - instead of red peppers, you can use yellow or orange peppers for a more light and bright flavor.
+- Use yellow and orange peppers - Instead of red bell peppers, you can use yellow or orange peppers for a light and bright flavor.

-- Pump up the spice - like your soup a little spicier?
+- Increase the spice level - Like your soup a little spicier?
 Add more red pepper flakes and paprika, or you can also add some cayenne pepper for a little kick.

 Equipment

-To make this Butternut Squash and Red Pepper Soup you will need a sturdy cutting board and knife and baking sheet (these Nordic Ware Half-Sheet Pans are great) for roasting the vegetables.
-You'll also need a large Dutch Oven or other large pot (I like to use a Le Creuset 5-Quart Dutch Oven or The Dutchess from Great Jones).
+You will need a sturdy cutting board, knife and baking sheet (these Nordic Ware Half-Sheet Pans are great) for roasting the vegetables.
+You'll also need a large Dutch Oven or other large pot (I like to use a Le Creuset 5-Quart Dutch Oven) to cook the soup.

-Finally, you'll need a blender (I like this Cuisinart Blender), or an immersion blender to blend the soup before serving.
+Finally, you'll need a blender (I like this Ninja Professional Plus Blender), or an immersion blender to blend the soup before serving.

 Storage

-Let the soup cool fully, then store in an airtight container in the fridge for 3-5 days.
+Refrigerator Storage: Let the soup cool fully, then store in an airtight container in the refrigerator for 3-5 days.
+Reheat the soup on the stovetop, or in the microwave for about 60-90 seconds.

-You can also freeze soup!
-Once it's cooled, divide into airtight containers, jars, or even freezer-safe plastic bags, and freeze.
-To reheat, let the soup thaw in the fridge overnight, then reheat in the microwave or on the stovetop.
+Freezer Storage: Soup freezes very well.
+Once fully cooled, divide the soup into airtight containers, jars, or even freezer-safe plastic bags, and freeze for up to 3 months.
+To reheat, let the soup thaw in the fridge overnight, then reheat on the stovetop or in the microwave for 60-90 seconds.

-Yes, just make sure to use a vegan soup stock option (such as vegetable stock).
+Yes, just make sure to use a vegan soup stock option (such as vegetable stock), a non-dairy milk, and omit the honey.

-You can either transfer the soup to a blender and blend in batches, or you can use a hand-held immersion blender to blend the soup directly in the pot.
-Either way, make sure the soup is cooled before you start blending.
+Once the soup has cooled, transfer the soup to a blender and blend in batches until smooth, or you can use a hand-held immersion blender to blend the soup directly in the pot.

-I like to serve mine with a piece of crusty bread, a bit of extra flaky sea salt and black pepper, and some additional fresh thyme.
+I like to serve this Butternut Squash and Red Pepper Soup with a piece of crusty bread, Sourdough Discard Focaccia, or Sourdough Discard Rolls.
+Top the soup with a bit of extra flaky sea salt and black pepper, and some additional fresh thyme.
+You can throw on a few extra halved cherry tomatoes, as well!

 Butternut Squash and Red Pepper Soup